SaBeat/ObjectBox-Practice/README.md

 2. Open the project in your preferred IDE or text editor.

-3. Build and run the project on your desired platform (Android or iOS).
+3. Build and run the project on your desired platform (Android).

 ## Requirements

 - Java 8 or higher.
 - Android Studio (for Android projects).
-- Xcode (for iOS projects).

 ## Documentation